social networks

 IRL, we move people to cemeteries or other repositories of the dead and keep our interaction space for the living.
 On social networks and other digital interaction spaces, there’s no particular cost and some respect shown by leaving the presence of those that have passed as it was when they last touched it.
 But in time, all social networks will fill with the static presence of the passed on.
 It may be a little less cheerful to log in to facebook when your friend’s list is dominated by those who can no longer answer a poke.

-Category: odd
+Category: Odd

 Facebook Lose